rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.5/readme.md

 ## 1. Context

-This is the first time this user story is being requested, related to the GDPR (General Data Protection Regulation).
+* This is the first time this user story is being requested, related to the GDPR (General Data Protection Regulation).

+* General Data Protection Regulation (GDPR) is a regulation regarding the information privacy in the European Union (EU) and the European Economic Area (EEA).
+It's an important component of EU privacy law and human rights law, governing the transfer of personal data outside the EU and EEA.
+It plays a crucial role in EU privacy and human rights laws, especially when it comes to managing the transfer of personal data outside these regions.
+The primary objectives of GDPR are to give individuals more control over their personal data and to streamline privacy regulations for businesses operating internationally.

 ## 2. Requirements